Want to know how to start a BlueHost website?

 I would recommend #1 because it’s far simpler.

 This is what we’ll go over in this guide.
 Registering with a domain provider just adds an extra step, and you’d have to maintain two separate accounts: your domain provider and your website host.
-Not to mention that it’s more expensive, because…
+Not to mention, it’s more expensive.

-To get you to take action and actually start your website, when you use my referral link above to get your free domain with Bluehost and email me your receipt (to sarah @ unsettle.org) I will send you a free 52-page training tutorial to help you turbo-charge your website (even if you’re not a techie).
+When you use my referral link to get your free domain with Bluehost, email the receipt to me (sarah @ unsettle.org) and I will send you a free 52-page training tutorial to help you turbo-charge your website (even if you’re not a techie).

-After you sign up for your host, it’s pretty simple to get your website up and running, and you can do it in under 5 minutes.
-Here’s how with BlueHost.
+After you sign up for your host, it’s pretty simple to get your website up and running, and you can do it in just a few minutes.

 Select your plan:

-If you’re just starting out, you only need the starter plan.
-In fact, I still have the starter plan and I run several websites.
-You can always upgrade if you decide to later on.
+If you’re just starting out, you only need the basic plan.
+In fact, I still have the basic plan and I run several websites.
+You can always upgrade later on if you need the extra features.

 If you already bought your domain (thereby taking option #2 above), type it in on the right.
 If you’re taking advantage of the free Bluehost domain type in the domain you chose to the left.